Googie architecture: Characteristics

 The boomerang shape was another design element that captured movement.
 It was used structurally in place of a pillar or aesthetically as a stylized arrow.
 Hess writes that the boomerang was a stylistic rendering of a directional energy field.

 Editor Douglas Haskell described the abstract Googie style, saying that "If it looks like a bird, this must be a geometric bird."
 Also, the buildings must appear to defy gravity, as Haskell noted: "whenever possible, the building must hang from the sky".
 Haskell's third tenet for Googie was that it have more than one theme—more than one structural system.
 Because of its need to be noticed from moving automobiles along the commercial strip, Googie was not a style noted for its subtlety.

 One of the more famous Googie buildings is the Theme Building at Los Angeles International Airport (LAX), designed by James Langenheim of William Pereira and Charles Luckman and built during 1961.

 One of the remaining Googie-styled drive-in restaurants, Harvey's Broiler (Paul Clayton, 1958), later Johnie's Broiler in Downey, California, was partially demolished in 2006.
 However, through the efforts of citizens, the city of Downey, and historic preservationists, the structure was rebuilt and reopened in 2009 as a Bob's Big Boy restaurant.

-Another remaining example of Googie architecture still in operation is the main terminal at Washington Dulles International Airport, designed by Eero Saarinen in 1958.
+Another remaining example of Googie architecture still in operation is the Dulles International Airport Main Terminal, designed by Eero Saarinen in 1958.
 This terminal exemplifies the dramatic roof slope, large windows, and generous use of concrete, somewhat similar to Saarinen's TWA Flight Center.